 Having seen IoT devices used in production for tens of millions of hours, we’ve become intimately acquainted with the unique needs of the embedded world.
 Until recently, we addressed these by either making small modifications to Docker itself or building larger components outside of it, but that approach had reached its limits.
 Meanwhile, as the Docker binaries have grown in functionality, they have also grown in size, eating away at our limited space budget on IoT devices.

-With the announcement of the Moby Project, we were given the opportunity to remedy the situation in a way that fully supports the Docker community.
-So we built a container engine based on Moby technology from Docker, shares the Docker components that are needed for our use case, and is augmented with the specific features that we’ve built out over time.
+With the announcement of Moby Project technology from Docker, we were given the opportunity to remedy the situation in a way that fully supports the Docker community.
+So we built a container engine based on this which shares the Docker components that are needed for our use case, and is augmented with the specific features that we’ve built out over time.

 - Adds the ability to perform true container deltas, 10-70 times more bandwidth efficient than the standard layer-based Docker pull.